LandrAudio/LANDR.Plugin.SDK/README.md

 # LANDR SDK

 The purpose of the LANDR SDK is to provide software licensing capability through a simple interface.
-This is achieved via a single `LANDR` class, which is expected to be kept in memory for the lifetime of the plugin.
+This is achieved via a single `Licenser` class, which is expected to be kept in memory for the lifetime of the plugin.

 > [!WARNING]
 > This solution provides *licensing only*.
 It does NOT provide any form of copy protection.